-Clinical workflows have been cited as a source of stress and burnout for healthcare administrative staff and providers.
+Clinical workflows have long been cited as a source of stress and burnout for healthcare administrative staff and providers.
 In 2019, the National Academy of Medicine reported that healthcare worker burnout had reached crisis levels.
 COVID-19 further exacerbated existing challenges, leading to the surgeon general's recent advisory.

 Transforming Clinical Workflows in a Post-COVID Era